asleepace/asleepace.com/src/content/blog/typescript-range-without-a-loop.md

 > 👌 A common coding question in Javascript interview: Write a function that implements range WITHOUT using loop?

-Unable to resist the urge to write some needlesly complex and over-engineered solution, I began weighing my options.
+Unable to resist the urge to write some needlessly complex and over-engineered solution, I began weighing my options.
 Initially, my mind went to recursion.
 Then to recursion, then to recursion...

 ```ts
 function range(a: number, b: number): number[] {